Honey Glazed Carrots

 More Delicious Carrot Recipes

-- Preheat oven to 400 degrees F. Peel carrots, cut into thirds and then slice each into smaller sticks.
+- Preheat oven to 400 degrees F. Peel carrots, and cut into coins.

 - Melt butter and pour into a small mixing bowl.
 Add honey, sugar, salt, cinnamon and nutmeg.
-Blend well.
+Whisk to combine.

 - Place carrots onto a baking sheet and drizzle with all but 1 tablespoon of glaze.
 Toss carrots to more evenly coat.